Adult & Pediatric General Dermatology

 South Nassau Dermatology provides high-quality skin care services using the most advanced techniques and state-of-the-art technology.
 We offer customized medical treatment for all types of skin conditions to meet all of our patients' needs.

 Maintaining the health and appearance of your skin relies on gentle but effective daily care and regular visits to your dermatologist's office to help prevent, diagnose and treat any potential abnormalities.
-The skin is susceptible to many different conditions, from acne, eczema and psoriasis to moles, warts and skin cancer lesions.
+The skin is susceptible to many different conditions, from acne, eczema and psoriasis to moles, warts and skin cancers.
 Detecting these conditions as early as possible can often help minimize long-term damage to the skin, while a customized skincare regimen can help reduce the risk of developing these conditions and related complications.

 Our doctors are highly trained and experienced in the diagnosis and treatment of general skin conditions such as moles and birthmarks, rosacea, acne, skin cancer and more.
 In addition to having your skin examined by a professional on a regular basis, it is important to practice healthy skin care habits on a daily basis to help protect conditions from developing.
 Unhealthy skin care habits can lead to long-term problems such as skin cancer and premature aging.